 Add rice to mushrooms, and cook, stirring to coat well, with butter and oil.
 Add approximately 3/4 cup of simmering stock to rice and mushrooms.
 Stir well and continue to cook, stirring occasionally, until rice has absorbed most of stock.
 Continue adding stock to rice by half-cupful adding only after rice has absorbed previous addition.

 As cooking continues, stir more frequently.
-After 25 minutes, all the stock should be absorbed, and rice should be tender but still chewy.
+After 25 minutes, rice should be tender but still chewy.
 Remove from heat.
 Add salt and pepper to taste.
 Stir in remaining butter and 1/4 cup of Parmigiano-Reggiano.
 Serve immediately, passing the rest of the cheese.